 An HQS inspection is required at each unit occupied by a program participant within twelve months of the last inspection.
-This will determine whether the unit is being maintained in a decent, safe, and sanitary condition.
+This will determine whether the unit is maintained decent, safe, and sanitary.
 Units must be maintained in accordance with the Housing Quality Standards throughout an assisted tenancy.

-The Housing Choice Voucher recipient shall report to the Housing Specialist each year prior to the anniversary date of the Housing Assistance Payment contract to update the income status of the household.
-The income shall be reviewed to determine continued eligibility for the housing assistance.
+The Housing Choice Voucher recipient shall report to the Housing Specialist each year before the anniversary date of the Housing Assistance Payment contract to update the income status of the household.
+The income shall be reviewed to determine continued eligibility for housing assistance.